London 2012: Olympic Games inspire films by NUCA animation students

 "They have learned so much from it, particularly in terms of professional practice and having this type of experience so early in their careers has greatly motivated them."

-Work on the project by the 28 second-year students got under way at Christmas.'Not easy'
+Work on the project by the 28 second-year students got under way at Christmas.

 Choosing an Olympic sport from a random drawer, each production team created their film's story development, character design, production style, technical production and soundtrack.